-Coverage Provided by Vision Service Plan (VSP) \$10 Co-Payment for Annual Exam • \$25 Co-Payment for Lenses/Frames/Contacts Benefit Allows One Vision Exam Every 12 Months and Lenses/Frames/Contacts Every 24 Months Excludes those employees that retired prior to 2/1/96, and did not elect Vision Coverage.
+Coverage Provided by EyeMed Vision Care

+\$10 Co-Payment for Annual Exam • \$25 Co-Payment for Lenses/Frames/Contacts Benefit Allows One Vision Exam Every 12 Months and Lenses/Frames/Contacts Every 24 Months

+Excludes those employees that retired prior to 2/1/96, and did not elect Vision Coverage.

 NOTE: The above is shown as a summary only.
-Please refer to your Self-Funded Group Medical and Dental Benefit Plan for a full explanation of the benefits.
-Reasonable and customary is determined by our third party claims administrator.
-Any charges in excess of reasonable and customary will be the employee's responsibility.
+Please refer to your Clark County Self-Funded Group Medical and Dental Benefits Plan for a full explanation of the benefits.